TomonoriHoshi/jpinfect/joss/paper.md

 ![](Figure.png)

+During package development, we used GitHub Copilot within RStudio to assist with coding, and Microsoft Copilot to support both coding and debugging.

 # Acknowledgements

 We acknowledge the Japan Institute for Health Security to distribute public data.
 Without their dedicated efforts to maintain the dataset available and updates, this package could not be developed.